tajmone/pandoc-goodies/pp/README.md

     !Task[ ][I'm an _unchecked_ task]
     )

-In order to hyde the list items' bullet, so that only the checkbox is shown, you'll need the CSS definitions found in the `GFM-TaskList.css` file.
+In order to hyde the list items’ bullet, so that only the checkbox is shown, you’ll need the CSS definitions found in the `GFM-TaskList.css` file.
 You have different options:

 1. Add its contents to your custom stylesheet.
 2. Tell pandoc to import it via the `--css` option — you can exploit the `%PP_MACROS_PATH%` env var: `--css %PP_MACROS_PATH%GFM-TaskList.css`
-3. Inject it as an inline stylesheet via the `!raw(!TaskListInlineCSS)` macro (a quick and universal solution, if you don't mind CSS definitions within the document body).
+3. Inject it as an inline stylesheet via the `!raw(!TaskListInlineCSS)` macro (a quick and universal solution, if you don’t mind CSS definitions within the document body).

 Without these CSS definitions the task list will still look acceptable, but having both a bullet and a checkbox for each entry is redundant.